Lucas-C/undying-dusk/README.md

   * drunk/potion -> mess with direction arrows (reversed / all over the page)
   * moving enemy: either with a looping pattern, or that must be caught when running away, thanks to a shortcut
   * cloak to bypass enemy (avoid an encounter)
+  * enemy with several hit zones, where the pattern to beat it is the solution of a logic puzzle
   * light up torch and go to some place previously very dark
   * place bomb on stone door doorstep (require a "broken wall" tile)
   * item to jump/teleport over a fixed distance